SamplePush Technology - SampleGrabber

 Password

-If you wish to employ and define a password in SampleGrabber, please enter a matching value in the SampleGrabber menu of the FLUX:: MiRA:: application in order to be able to decrypt the incoming stream.
+If you wish to employ and define a password in SampleGrabber, please enter a matching value in the SampleGrabber menu of the FLUX:: MiRA application in order to be able to decrypt the incoming stream.

 Please note that the security level provided by this encryption is mild, and is only intended to protect from anyone eavesdropping your audio stream inside the internal network.
-It is not intended as a substitute for conventional network security practices and measures such as software and hardware firewalling, etc.
+It is not intended as a substitute for conventional network security practices and measures such as software and hardware firewalls, etc.